ogyunal/BilShare/group/melih_log.md

 05.05.2020 - BookView class has finished, but there is a problem with binding the values are not showed in corresponding grid.

-06.05.2020 - Trying to add a chat box platform for all user to ask their quesiton.
+06.05.2020 - Try to add a chat box platform for all user to ask their quesiton.
 It is not finished but in progress.

+13.05.2020 - Category and Type classes have changed.

+17.05.2020 - BookView class evolved ListView and ProductForm classes.